MartDevelopers-Inc/lite_inventory/README.md

 # LITE INVENTORY MIS

-From our servers to your clients` endpoints, at full throttle with no loss of data, fluctuations, signal interferance or doubt it can only be Lite Invetory MIS.
+From our servers to your clients` endpoints, at full throttle with no loss of data, fluctuations, signal interferance or doubt it can only be Lite Invetory MIS, .

 # DISCLAIMER